jakobreuter/personality-predictor/effect_house_implementation.md

   // Step 4: Display results on screen displayResults(currentTraits, result);
 }

+function displayResults(traits, result) {
+  // Display the traits selected showTraitSelection(traits);

+  // Show the final result in the format: "You are a [Hair Color] [Personality Type]" showPersonalityResult(result.hairColor, result.personality, result.description);
+}
 ```

 ## Step 6: Visual Implementation in Effect House

 1. Create text elements to display:
-   - The trait values (hair color, beverage, vacation spot, hobby)
+   - The trait values (hidden talent, love language, personality type, toxic trait)
-   - The personality type name
+   - The final result in the format: "You are a [Hair Color] [Personality Type]"
    - The personality description

 2. Create visual effects for each step:
    - Animation for the random trait selection
    - Transition effects between traits
-   - Highlight effect for the final personality result
+   - A reveal effect for the final personality and hair color result

 3. Set up sequencing:
    - Show traits one by one with a small delay between each